 Anyone in the UK can access free testing and treatment at a sexual health clinic.

-A distinctive spots/blisters appearing a few days after other general symptoms is enough for MPX to be very likely, even before it is confirmed by a test.
+If distinctive spots/blisters appear a few days after other general symptoms, mpox is very likely, even before it is confirmed by a test.

 This will involve a doctor checking that the skin bumps and blisters are not another infection.